Akure–Benin War: Course

-The punitive expedition was orchestrated by a cadre of Benin's military elite, comprising three war commanders and two front commanders, each overseeing distinct contingents and strategic routes.
-The esteemed positions of Ezomo, Ologbosere, and Imaran were held by Erebor, General Ologbosere, and a valiant warrior respectively, signifying their high military ranks within the Benin hierarchy.
-Imadiyi and Oyodo, as front commanders, played pivotal roles in the campaign.
+The Benin expedition was organised under several senior military leaders, including three principal commanders and two front commanders, each responsible for different divisions and routes of advance.
+The roles of Ezomo, Ologbosere, and Imaran were held by Erebor, General Ologbosere, and another commander.
+Imadiyi and Oyodo served as front commanders.

-As the Benin forces advanced, they encountered staunch resistance from the Akure army, led by the Deji himself.
-The Benin commanders, employing strategic maneuvers through various routes, converged upon Akure.
-Their military campaign was marked by attacks on Akure, Ilawe, and Igara-Odo, driving these regions northwards along with the towns of Ewi.
-The success of the Benin military operation was attributed to a strategic encirclement, countering Akure's preparations for defense against any threats from Benin.
+As the Benin forces advanced, they encountered resistance from the Akure army under the Deji.
+The Benin commanders approached Akure through different routes.
+Their operations extended to Akure, Ilawe, and Igbara‑Odo, pushing these areas northward along with the towns of Ewi.
+The Benin strategy involved encirclement, countering Akure's defensive efforts.